2020 texting and driving statistics

-The Zebra conducted a national survey of young drivers to determine their perception of texting and driving.
+The Zebra conducted a national survey of drivers to determine their perception of texting and driving.

-- 38% of respondents (aged 18-24) rated their knowledge of their state’s own laws about texting & driving as “very familiar.”
+- 38% of respondents (18-24 age group) rated their knowledge of their state’s own laws about texting & driving as “very familiar.”

 Young drivers reported feeling well-informed regarding their state’s texting and driving laws.
 However, the group’s responses showed most young drivers incorrectly assumed texting and driving had been outlawed across the United States.